AnnoyingTechnology/hardened-nginx-php-docker/README.md

 The following settings are **soft-set** and **can** be changed by your PHP application using `ini_set`.

-Please be mindful of the implies security risks.
+Please be mindful of the implied security risks.

 ```ini
 upload_max_filesize = 2M